The invention of cinematography at the end of the 19th century paved the way for the culture we are all familiar with today

 8mm cine film was created by using a special 16mm film which had double the number of perforations on both sides.
 The film worked in much the same way as a cassette tape.

-The benefit of the 8mm cine film was that it was one-quarter the size of the 16mm film.
-The amount of film needed to give a four minute film was much reduced.
+The benefit of the 8mm cine film was that it was half the size of the 16mm film.
+The amount of film needed to give a four-minute film was much reduced.
 After development, the laboratory would slit the film lengthwise down the centre and splice one end to the other – yielding fifty feet of finished 8mm movies.

 The 8mm film format had almost instant success.
 16mm cine film continued to be used by professional film makers.
 Over the next twenty years, the 8mm film format became more and more common, and was in its hay-day recording special events and family gatherings throughout the 1950s.